 All members of the Audit, Management Development & Compensation, and Governance & Public Affairs Committees will be independent.
+At least two members of the Classified Programs Committee will be independent, unless there are fewer than three members, in which case at least one will be independent.
 In addition to the independence guidelines discussed above, members of the Audit and Management Development & Compensation Committees must satisfy additional independence requirements:

 - a.
 Audit Committee members must also satisfy Rule 10A-3 under the Securities Exchange Act of 1934 and may not accept directly or indirectly any consulting, advisory or other compensatory fee from Company or any of its subsidiaries other than their directors' compensation for the Company or a subsidiary. - b.
-Management Development & Compensation Committee members must also satisfy the requirements of a "Non-Employee Director" under Rule 16b-3 of the Securities Exchange Act of 1934.
+Management Development & Compensation Committee members must also satisfy the requirements of a "Non-Employee Director" under Rule 16b-3 of the Securities Exchange Act of

+1934.
 Under NYSE rules, in determining the independence of Management Development & Compensation Committee members, the Board will also consider the source of compensation, including any consulting, advisory or other compensatory fee paid directly or indirectly by the Company or any of its subsidiaries.